 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions.
-Foreign currency balances at the period end are translated into the functional currency at the exchange rates prevailing at the period end date.
-Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at period end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the Statement of Comprehensive Income.
+Foreign currency balances at the year end are translated into the functional currency at the exchange rates prevailing at the year end date.
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in profit or loss of the Statement of Comprehensive Income.